relevance/relevance_rails/techdebt.md

 * GENERAL
 ** remove heredocs, replace by erb templates
-** move all general configuration to a ~/.relevance_rails.yml file (AWS stuff, keys git repo stuff) ** TESTING, at minimum an acceptance test script a human executes to ensure correctness across key functional areas ** cleaner rvm version detection - intermittenly picks up no version ** intermittent mysql::server failures (mysql server not up yet) on `vagrant up`.
+** move all general configuration to a ~/.relevance_rails.yml file (AWS stuff, keys git repo stuff) ** cleaner rvm version detection - intermittenly picks up no version ** intermittent mysql::server failures (mysql server not up yet) on `vagrant up`.
 Attempt fix in site_cookbooks ** intermittent setup failure - apt-get update fails with 404s or ruby not found

-* APP GENERATION
-** If no git keys url file AND no ssh agent active, complain noisily and refuse to continue

 * deployment generator
 ** Don't hardcode path to chef binstub, caused by ubuntu installing weirdness